It’s Time for Your Formalized, Self-Care Plan

 As soon as I get up, I’m all about checking things off of the list that I know are fantastic for me and make me a better person, inside and out.
 Or at least they maintain whatever relative goodness I ended the previous day with.

-My plan is actually an excel spreadsheet (here it is if you want a good laugh), which is dreadfully boring of me, but I’m the least frilly person around so it’s appropriate.
+My plan is an Excel spreadsheet (here it is if you want a good laugh), which is dreadfully boring for me, but I’m the least frilly person around so it’s appropriate.
 I also have a journal entry per day that includes my mood (done by colors, just because) and tidbits like: “I ate my body weight in salt today” or “Had a lovely conversation with my neighbor, Jenny!”
 The following day I will likely see shifts in mood.

 Stay connected with news and updates!